saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ## 2.01 What You’ll Learn
 Duration: 0:01:00

+### Appium Tutorial
+In this module, you will be walked through an example of setting up and running an Appium Java test with Android.

 There are many possibilities for testing on [Sauce Labs](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link), and in this module we will cover two specific cases: Testing an Android mobile application, and testing an Android mobile  web application on the Sauce Labs Emulators.
 Both of these tests will be created using the Appium driver, Java, and the TestNG testing library, and will be run against virtual devices and browsers on Sauce Labs.

 **Users who have their local test environment and code set up can [start on module 2.04](https://training.saucelabs.com/codelabs/Module2-Quickstart/index.html?index=..%2F..quickstart#3)**